-Zuiver builds a natural living environment for a self-organised community.
+Zuiver Bosrijkbuilds a natural living environment for a sustainable community.

-Conceived as a circular ecosystem, Zuiver proposes a radical alternative to a conventional Dutch residential neighbourhood.
-Located in green surrounds on the outskirts of Eindhoven, Zuiver – meaning pure in Dutch – builds a natural living environment on a 1.2-ha site for a self-organised community.
-The 33 unique residences are designed with freedom in mind according to an Open Building approach.
+Conceived as a circular ecosystem, Zuiver Bosrijk proposes a radical alternative to a conventional Dutch residential neighbourhood.
+Located in green surrounds on the outskirts of Eindhoven, Zuiver – meaning pure in Dutch – builds a natural living environment on a 1.2-ha site for a sustainable community.
+The 32 unique residences are designed with freedom in mind.
 The project follows the highest standards for circular building, centring on closed energy and water systems, upcycled/recycled materials and strengthening biodiversity.

 Living in the landscape